 She is in the process of implementing a Lahore Brigade (in partnership with KP Government and the World Bank) that will continue to deploy applications so they can have a positive impact on Pakistanis.

-Khan comes from a family that places high value on education.
+Sumaira Khan has been described by as "someone the world will know."
+Sumaira comes from a family that places high value on education.
 She is the third woman in her family to fight for the improvement of education for women in Pakistan.
-Growing up, Khan saw her mother establish a high school for girls in their village.
+Growing up, Sumaira saw her mother establish a high school for girls in their village.

-Khan currently studies at University of Iowa on a competitive scholarship to gain skills and conduct research.
-Khan was one of 29 scholars in Pakistan chosen for a five-year USAID scholarship to earn her doctorate.
-Khan is aware of the country's discrepancies in education between Pakistani men and women.
+Sumaira currently studies at the University of Iowa on a competitive scholarship to gain skills and conduct research.
+She was one of 29 scholars in Pakistan chosen for a five-year USAID scholarship to earn her doctorate.
+Sumaira is aware of the country's discrepancies in education between Pakistani men and women.
 Cultural norms also discourage co-education and women from living away from home to reach their educational goals.
-It is particularly difficult for women who don't live near cities and universities, who face more challenges to their college degree.
+It is particularly difficult for women who don't live near cities and universities, who face more challenges to earn their college degree.

 Her research at the University of Iowa includes challenges that female leaders face in education.
 Through her research, she is able to compare challenges faced by American and Pakistani women.